justinmichaud/rust-nes-emulator2/README.md

 # Rust NES emulator v2

-This is the second iteration of [v1](https://github.com/justinmichaud/rust-nes-emulator).
-This version adds partial audio and mapper 4 support, fixes some build issues, and removes the Super Mario Bros hacks / level editing capabilities of the first version.

 A simple NES emulator, with partial support for Mapper 4 (Super Mario Bros.
 2 and 3 use this) and audio.
 It is still very buggy, and was built entirely for the learning experience.

+This is the second iteration of [v1](https://github.com/justinmichaud/rust-nes-emulator).
+This version adds a few features, fixes some build issues, and removes the Super Mario Bros hacks / level editing capabilities of the first version.

 ![Super Mario Bros](/smb.gif?raw=true "Super Mario Bros")